camunda/blog.camunda.org/content/post/2020/04/camunda-bpm-7130-alpha3-released.md

 The deployment id of the seed job is chosen from a list of involved deployments.
 The list of deployments involved in a batch is derived from the elements of the batch operation, e.g. for chosen process instances the deployments their process definitions belong to are fetched.
 Execution jobs only contain elements of the same deployment and are bound to it as well.

-Make sure to check our [update guide](https://docs.camunda.org/manual/latest/update/minor/712-to-713#deployment-aware-batch-operations) for further details on this feature with regards to version updates.
+Make sure to check our [Update Guide](https://docs.camunda.org/manual/latest/update/minor/712-to-713#deployment-aware-batch-operations) for further details on this feature with regards to version updates.

 ## New Supported Environments

 With this alpha release, Camunda BPM supports Java 14 and PostgreSQL 12.2.

-## Share your thoughts with us!
+## Share Your Thoughts with Us!

 Your feedback is really important to us, so please download **Camunda BPM 7.13.0-alpha3**, try it out, and let us know what you think about it.